SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/cinco-cloud-archetype/editor/README.md

 **NOTE**: The browser does not reload automatically whenever you changed something, you need to reload yourself currently.

+## Flags for Backend

+There are several flags that can be used on the execution of the backend:

+- `--ROOT_FOLDER <absolutePath>`: Sets the root folder to the given `absolutePath`.

+- `--WORKSPACE_FOLDER <relativePath to root>`: Sets the workspace folder to the given `relativePath`.
+The workspace folder is the folder the user of the graphical languages uses and is presented in the theia editor.

+- `--META_LANGUAGES_FOLDER <relativePath to root>`: Sets the languages folder to the given `relativePath`.
+The languages folder is per default `cinco-glsp-server/languages` and contains the `meta-specification` of the graphical language, as well as it's hooks and actions.

+- `--META_DEV_MODE`: Executes the `GLSP Server` in `MetaDevMode`.
+This means, that `*.js`-files inside the `languages`-folder (default: `cinco-glsp-server/languages`) can be modified, while using.
+Default is `false`.

+## Run Configurations

+There are several launch configurations in this project.
+A running instance is always a combination of a `Cinco Theia Backend`, `Cinco GLSP Server` and a `Frontend`.
+The first two can be executed in multiple optional ways.

+The Frontend can be executed with the following:

+1. `Launch Theia Frontend`: This configuration launches a browser showing the frontend with the `workspace` folder opened.

+The Backend can be executed by the following:

+1. `Launch Cinco Theia Backend (Embedded GLSP Server)`: This configuration executes the Theia Backend.
+This way the Theia frontend can be accessed on `127.0.0.1:3000`.
+It also starts a `GLSP Server` in the background.
+This way, the `Launch Cinco GLSP Server` configurations are not needed, and also not possible to execute.
+This configuration is a production case.
+Don't use it if you want to debug the `GLSP Server`.

+2. `Launch Cinco Theia Backend (Embedded GLSP Server in MetaDevMode)`: This configuration does the save as `Launch Cinco Theia Backend (Embedded GLSP Server)`.
+Additionally it executes the `GLSP Server` in `MetaDevMode`.
+This means, that `*.js`-files inside the `languages`-folder (default: `cinco-glsp-server/languages`) can be modified, while using.

+3. `Launch Cinco Theia Backend (Embedded GLSP Server in MetaDevMode in Workspace)`: `Launch Cinco Theia Backend (Embedded GLSP Server in MetaDevMode)`.
+Additionally, the `languages`-folder is set to `workspace/languages`.
+This way, a developer, who designs a language, can develop hooks and actions directly inside the theia-editor for the graphical language while using the language, on the fly.

+4. `Launch Cinco Theia Backend (External GLSP Server)`: This configuration executes the Theia Backend.
+This way the Theia frontend can be accessed on `127.0.0.1:3000`.
+Also it does not execute a `GLSP Server` in the background like `Launch Cinco Theia Backend (Embedded GLSP Server)` does.
+You need to launch it using `Launch Cinco GLSP Server` or one of the alternatives.

+5. `Launch Cinco Theia Backend (External GLSP Server in Workspace)`: This does the same as `Launch Cinco Theia Backend (External GLSP Server)`.
+Additionally, the `languages`-folder is set to `workspace/languages`.
+This way, a developer, who designs a language, can develop hooks and actions directly inside the theia-editor for the graphical language while using the language, on the fly.

+The Server can be executed with the following:

+1. `Launch Cinco GLSP Server`: This launches a `GLSP Server`.
+Launch this if you use `Launch Cinco Theia Backend (External GLSP Server)` or an equivalent run configuration.
+Use this if you want to debug the `GLSP Server`.

+2. `Launch Cinco GLSP Server in MetaDevMode`: This does the same as `Launch Cinco GLSP Server`.
+Additionally it executes the `GLSP Server` in `MetaDevMode`.
+This means, that `*.js`-files inside the `languages`-folder (default: `cinco-glsp-server/languages`) can be modified, while using.

+3. `Launch Cinco GLSP Server in MetaDevMode in Workspace`: This does the same as `Launch Cinco GLSP Server in MetaDevMode`.
+Additionally, the `languages`-folder is set to `workspace/languages`.
+This way, a developer, who designs a language, can develop hooks and actions directly inside the theia-editor for the graphical language while using the language, on the fly.

 ## Related projects and Used Technologies

 [Theia][theia] - We are using Theia as a foundation for our editor.